open-keychain/open-keychain/README.md

 1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
 2. Open the Android SDK Manager (shell command: ``android``).
-Expand the Tools directory and select "Android SDK Build-tools" newest version.
+Expand the Tools directory and select "Android SDK Build-tools (Version 19.0.3)".
 Expand the Extras directory and install "Android Support Repository"
-Select everything for the newest SDK
+Select everything for the newest SDK (API-Level 19)
 3. Export ANDROID_HOME pointing to your Android SDK
 4. Execute ``./gradlew build``
 5. You can install the app with ``adb install -r OpenPGP-Keychain/build/apk/OpenPGP-Keychain-debug-unaligned.apk``